michaelvlaar/openfaas-cloud-functions/README.md

 #### Payload

-Example payload with GPS coordinate in Amsterdam and a (square) polygon around Amsterdam.
+Example payload with GPS coordinate in Amsterdam and a (square) polygon around Amsterdam:

 **Request**
 ```